Download a pdf version here: Prophecy and John Piper

 - All blondes are dumb.
 (Sorry!)

-- Therefore Ken must be a blonde.
+- Therefore I must conclude that Suzie is a blonde.

 Third, like MacArthur, Piper has to ignore what is patently clear in several of the verses about the spiritual gifts.
 That is that, people who have the charism of prophecy don’t just experience it once and again; they are also properly known and recognized as “prophets”, that is, people who regularly – but not constantly – manifest prophetic messages.
 He must diverge from the repeated claims of Scripture: prophecy is a “gift” (1 Cor.
 12:10), and people with this gift are properly called “prophets” (1 Cor.
 12:28, 29; 14:32, 37; also Eph.
 2:20; 4:11).
 Two or three of said “prophets” should prophesy in a meeting (1 Cor.
 14:29).
 Agabus and others (Acts 11:27-30; 21:10-11) were prophets, so were Judas and Silas (Acts 15:32), but other people were not.
 Phillip’s four daughters, yes (Acts 21:9) – but maybe not his sons!
 And Paul urges the Corinthians, few of whom one might guess would have been “preachers”, in 12:31 to “eagerly desire the greater gifts” (12:31), which he expands into “especially the gift of prophecy” (14:1); and to “be eager to prophecy” (14:39).
 They should pray to be changed from non-prophets into prophets, but not necessarily into pastors, teachers, preachers.